jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

     - database vulnerability scans
   - **Authenticated scans**: (AKA credentialed security scan) involves conducting vulnerability assessments and security checks on a network, system, or application using valid credentials; this approach enables the scanner to simulate the actions of an authenticated user, allowing it to access deeper layers of the target system, gather more information, and provide a more accurate assessment of vulnerabilities; often uses a read-only account to access configuration files

-- 6.2.2 Penetration testing
+- 6.2.2 Penetration testing (e.g., red, blue, and/or purple team exercises)
-  - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems
+  - Penetration tests go beyond vulnerability testing techniques because they attempt to exploit systems
   - **Vulnerability management**: the cyclical process of identifying, classifying, prioritizing, and mitigating vulnerabilities; programs take the results of the tests as inputs and then implement a risk management process for identified vulnerabilities, with the following steps:
     - Asset inventory
     - Identifying the value of each asset